 If you don’t know what type you have on your pool, use a dropper to pour muriatic acid on the deposits.
 Calcium carbonate will foam in reaction to acids.
 Calcium silicate, being a more solid substance with robust construction, will remain unchanged.

-Removing Calcium Carbonate
+How to Remove Calcium Carbonate

 You can use a rough but harmless object for tiles such as a wet pumice stone or an eraser to flake off deposits.

 You can also get calcium descaling treatment solutions from a pool service company or a pool supply store.
 Follow the product instructions to avoid damaging the pool water or injuring yourself.

 Removal of Calcium Silicate

 Calcium silicate is incredibly difficult to remove on your own.
 You can try using a pumice stone, but it will take a ton of elbow grease and time to complete the process successfully.